S203932/AARC3-WP4-Policy-Registration-API/README.md

 Given that one has made a valid call to the endpoint the following information to the policy can be presented in json format.
 - augment_policy_uris - list of policy uri's that are augmented by this policy
-- aut - URI identifying the authority governing this policy
+- aut - uri identifying the authority governing this policy
 - aut_name - name of the authority, might contain a "#" to show the language code.
 Possible of multiple aut-name versions due to language difference
 - contacts - a list of contact information holding the following values.
 If no contacts, then it's null
     - type - either `standard`, `security` or `privacy`